awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 ![\[Using an internet gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/internet-gateway-overview-diagram.png)

+To provide your instances with internet access without assigning them public IP addresses, you can use a NAT device\.
+For more information, see [NAT](vpc-nat.md)\.

 **Internet Access for Default and Nondefault VPCs**

 The following table provides an overview of whether your VPC automatically comes with the components required for internet access over IPv4 or IPv6\.